kakavi/metabase/docs/users-guide/05-visualizing-results.md

 #### Progress bars

 Progress bars are for comparing a single number to a goal value that you set.
-Open up the settings for your progress bar to choose a value for your goal, and Metabase will show you how far away your question's current result is from the goal.
+Open up the settings for your progress bar to choose a value for your goal, and Kenga Analytics will show you how far away your question's current result is from the goal.

 ![Progress bar](images/visualizations/progress.png)

 #### Gauges

 Ah, gauges: you either love 'em or you hate 'em. …Or you feel "meh" about them, I guess.
 Whatever the case, gauges allow you to show a single number and where its value falls within a set of colored ranges that you can specify.
-By default, when you choose the Gauge visualization, Metabase will create red, yellow, and green ranges for you.
+By default, when you choose the Gauge visualization, Kenga Analytics will create red, yellow, and green ranges for you.

 ![Gauge](images/visualizations/gauge.png)